-- The amounts shown reflect two individual grants of restricted stock (10,000 shares each) to Mr. Flanagan in recognition of his promotion to Senior Vice President of Operations, his increased responsibilities and as a retention award to ensure his services for the foreseeable future.
-Each of these grants is subject to time-based vesting with (i) 10,000 shares vesting on September 12, 2014, and (ii) 10,000 shares vesting on May 7, 2015.
+The amounts shown reflect two individual grants of restricted stock (10,000 shares each) to Mr. Flanagan in recognition of his promotion to Senior Vice President of Operations, his increased responsibilities and as a retention award to ensure his services for the foreseeable future.
+Each of these grants is subject to time-based vesting with (i) 10,000 shares vesting on May 7, 2015.
 Neither grant has voting rights prior to vesting.

-The amounts disclosed in this column reflect the aggregate grant date fair value of the awards calculated in accordance with ASC Topic 718.
-For the performance-based awards (i.e., the LTPP Awards and - (4) The amounts disclosed in this column reflect the aggregate grant date fair value of the awards calculated in accordance with ASC Topic 718.
-For the performance-based awards (i.e., the LTPP Awards and MSU Grants), the aggregate grant date fair value has been determined assuming the probable outcome of the performance condition on the date of the grant (i.e., the achievement of the target performance level), excluding the effect of estimated forfeitures.
-For information regarding the compensation cost of the awards and the assumptions used to calculate grant date fair value of the awards, see Note 11 to the Consolidated Financial Statements included or incorporated by reference in the Company's Annual Report on Form 10-K for fiscal 2012.
+(4) The amounts disclosed in this column reflect the aggregate grant date fair value of the awards calculated in accordance with ASC Topic 718.
+For the performance-based awards (i.e., the LTPP Awards and MSUs), the aggregate grant date fair value has been determined assuming the probable outcome of the performance condition on the date of the grant (i.e., the achievement of the target performance level), excluding the effect of estimated forfeitures.
+For information regarding the compensation cost of the awards and the assumptions used to calculate grant date fair value of the awards, see Note to the Consolidated Financial Statements included or incorporated by reference in the Company's Annual Report on Form 10-K for fiscal 2012.